B-McDonnell/autopi/README.md

 18. Login with your Mines MultiPass.
 19. Click `Register` at the top of the page.
 20. Copy the `ID` into the file opened in step 3.
-21. Save an close the close file.
+21. Save and close the close file.
 22. Eject the SD card and plug it into the Raspberry Pi.
 23. Plug in the Raspberry Pi, lights will turn on.
 24. See *Get IP/status information* to confirm successful registration.